asyncapi/website/pages/docs/migration/migrating-to-v3.md

 ---
 title: "Migrating to v3"
 ---
 Migration to any new version is always difficult, and AsyncAPI is no exception, but we want to provide as smooth a transition as possible, and this is where this document comes in.
-It shows the breaking changes between AsyncAPI v2 and v3 in an interactive manner as well as providing some guidance on why it happened.
+It shows the breaking changes between AsyncAPI v2 and v3 in an interactive manner.

-For a detailed read through about all the changes (non-breaking as well), please do read X before this, at it might give you some more context about the full list of features in v3.
+For a detailed read through about all the changes (non-breaking as well), please do read [the release notes for v3](/blog/release-notes-3.0.0) before this, at it will give you some more context about the changes in v3.

+If you just want to convert your AsyncAPI document from v2 to v3, then we suggest to use [our converter](https://github.com/asyncapi/converter-js).

-import {Asyncapi3Comparison, Asyncapi3ChannelComparison, Asyncapi3IdAndAddressComparison, Asyncapi3MetaComparison, Asyncapi3OperationComparison} from '../../../components/Asyncapi3Comparison'
+import {Asyncapi3Comparison, Asyncapi3ChannelComparison, Asyncapi3IdAndAddressComparison, Asyncapi3MetaComparison, Asyncapi3OperationComparison,Asyncapi3SchemaFormatComparison} from '../../../components/Asyncapi3Comparison'

 <Asyncapi3Comparison className="my-8" />

 ### Operation, Channel and message decoupling

-This is by far the most intrusive breaking change in v3 that completely splits out how operations, channels and messages are related to each other.
+The decoupling between operations, channels and messages, is by far the most intrusive breaking change in v3 that completely splits out how they are related to each other.

 <Asyncapi3ChannelComparison className="my-8" />